sourcecode369/TensorFlow-2.0/README.md

 $ pip install tensorflow-gpu
 ```

-*Nightly binary are available for testing using the
+*Nightly binaries are available for testing using the
 [tf-nightly](https://pypi.python.org/pypi/tf-nightly) and
 [tf-nightly-gpu](https://pypi.python.org/pypi/tf-nightly-gpu) packages on PyPi.*